It takes it takes a constitution of steel to watch what's going on in the drive-by media today and not blow up and not explode.

 We're the normal cats surrounded by the mainstream media.

-So steeped are we now in their lies about our representatives, the ridicule of our commentators, their demonizing dismissal of the causes we know are just, that we've begun be we have begun to adopt their attitudes toward ourselves.
+So steeped are we now in their lies about our representatives, the ridicule of our commentators, their demonizing dismissal of the causes we know are just, that we have begun to adopt their attitudes toward ourselves.

 And perhaps chief among the lies they've sold us is the lie that they've won, that the media are theirs for good and all, and that Americans are going to be hoodwinked and brainwashed by their constant barrage of misinformation forever.